latoyaln/wpbrothers/README.md

 # Social Brothers WordPress Case - Latoya

-This repository contains my solution for the Social Brothers WordPress Developer interview case.
+This repository contains my solution for the [Social Brothers Developer](https://github.com/WP-Brothers/wpb-case-pub) interview case.
 The goal of this case is to showcase my abilities in WordPress, PHP, JavaScript (or TypeScript), (S)CSS, and Tailwind development by building a fully functioning, responsive website based on the provided design and technical specifications.

+## Case Requirements

+**General**

+- Do not use any plugins
+- Build upon the existing file structure and files.
+- Try to write your own code as much as possible.
+- We encourage writing component based code!
+This means reusing similar code, instead of writing the same functionality multiple times.
+- Seperate presentation and logic in your code from each other as much as possible

+**Design**

+- Recreate the [design](https://www.figma.com/design/w5SUZpNGiXOKgJZ3FdAyhh/WP-Brothers---Development-case?node-id=2003-18423&m=dev) pixel perfect as a fully working website.
+- Make sure the website is fully responsive on mobile and tablet devices
+- The mobile menu must be collapsible
+- The header must be fixed on mobile

+**Scripting and styling**

+- Do not use jQuery.
+Write vanilla JavaScript or TypeScript (optional).
+- Write your styling using Tailwind classes, or with SCSS/CSS using the BEM (Block Element Modifier) naming methodology.
+- If you are not using Tailwind, Bootstrap is available for responsive classes (see Already Included)).

 ## What was done?

 **General Overview**